Lemoncode/Angular-Architecture-Fundamentals/Demos/20 building selectors/game-catalog/README.md

 ### Selectors

 * Is a reusable query of our store.
 * Selectors allow us to keep one copy of the state in the store, but project it into different shapes, making it easier to access by our components and services.
-Our components use the selector to select statefrom our store, adding a level of abstraction between our stores structure and our components.
+Our components use the selector to select state from our store, adding a level of abstraction between our stores structure and our components.

 ### Selectors benefits